mathjax/MathJax/docs/source/start.rst

 <getting-mathjax-svn>`).

 Once you have MathJax set up on your server, you can test it using the files in the ``MathJax/test`` directory.
-Load them in your browser using its web address rather than opening them locally (i.e., use an ``http://`` URL rather than a ``file://`` URL).
+If you are putting MathJax on a server, load them in your browser using their web addresses rather than opening them locally (i.e., use an ``http://`` URL rather than a ``file://`` URL).
 When you view the ``index.html`` file, after a few moments you should see a message indicating that MathJax appears to be working.
 If not, check that the files have been transferred to the server completely and that the permissions allow the server to access the files and folders that are part of the MathJax directory.
 (Be sure to verify the MathJax folder's permissions as well.)
 Check the server log files for any errors that pertain to the MathJax installation; this may help locate problems in the permission or locations of files.

 Configuring your copy of MathJax